ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model/index.md

 1. Lazy loading child records from group rows as group rows are expanded.
 1. Infinite scrolling through data, loading more data as the application scrolls.

-As a result operations such as sorting, filtering, grouping and pivoting can be delegated to the server.

 Using the SSRM to view a large dataset is demonstrated below:

 <img src="resources/server-side-showcase.gif" style="max-width: 100%; margin-bottom: 1rem;" />